 Real-time payload data and work order management functionality empower profitability through greater load accuracy and job-specific documentation — all on an intuitive, scalable platform.

-Available on new Volvo wheel loaders ranging from L110H to L250H — Volvo Load Assist provides both real-time intelligence to the operator and documentation of work orders for the owner and their customers.
+Available on new Volvo front end loaders ranging from L110H to L250H — Volvo Load Assist provides both real-time intelligence to the operator and documentation of work orders for the owner and their customers.
 Managed through Volvo Co-Pilot, the award-winning in-cab interface, Load Assist eliminates the guesswork associated with loading accurate tonnage, reducing occurrences of reweighing and reloading, as well as providing opportunity for the owner to expedite paperwork and improve operator training.

 “Load Assist is a perfect fit for any operation that loads materials for sale and transport,” said Eric Yeomans, product manager, GPE products at Volvo Construction Equipment.
 “The data yielded from the system can be incredibly impactful to an operation, but with the Co-Pilot interface, it’s very intuitive and easy to use.
 It’s a technology designed to simplify — not complicate — the lives of the owner and operator.”